mathisL04/EDF-Trading-Research-Analysis/README.md

   - Explore performance in **other markets** where the **power-to-gas price ratio is ~4x** and where infrastructure and market structure are comparable to the UK

 ---

+## 🔭 Opening the Path Forward

+This research provides a foundational framework to demonstrate that **a statistically meaningful and economically actionable correlation exists** between DA prices and gas peaker costs in GB electricity markets.
+However, this is just the beginning.
+The simplicity of the model is intentional — it creates a baseline structure that is understandable, replicable, and extendable.
+To further improve accuracy, adaptiveness, and applicability, several technical enhancements are possible:

+---

+### 📈 1.
+Expand the Historical Scope

+- Integrate **5+ years of trading and peaker cost data**.
+- Conduct correlation and profitability analysis **segmented by season** and **market regime**.
+- Quantify how model accuracy changes across different years, fuel price cycles, and policy conditions.

+---

+### ⚙️ 2.
+Build a Real-Time Trading Pipeline

+- Automate trade signal generation using **live prompt trades** on a **half-hourly basis**.
+- Direct integration with **FIS Aligne** for both DA forecasts and internal peaker cost streams.
+- Enable **real-time deployment** of the model on the Day-Ahead desk as a decision support tool.

+---

+### 🌦️ 3.
+Enrich with Weather & Demand Drivers

+- Include **forecasted weather variables** (e.g., wind, temperature, solar irradiance).
+- Add **localized gas and electricity consumption forecasts** for the GB grid.
+- Use weather-adjusted demand expectations to filter false positives from price spread signals.

+---

+### 🧠 4.
+Improve the Cost Modeling Layer

+- Implement a **dynamic gas peaker stack**, adjusting for real-time asset availability, thermal efficiency, and ambient conditions.
+- Distinguish between peaker asset types (OCGT vs CCGT) to assign more precise marginal strike levels.

+---

+### ⚡ 5.
+Consider Market Locational Granularity

+- Account for **zonal constraints** (e.g., north-south congestion in GB).
+- Integrate **Transmission Constraint Balancing Services (TCBS)** and locational price separation data.
+- Adapt the model to markets that exhibit **nodal or zonal pricing mechanisms**.

+---

+### 📊 6.
+Expand to Other Markets

+- Test the model in **non-GB countries** with:
+  - A **power-to-gas price ratio of ~4x**,
+  - Clear marginal fuel-driven pricing logic,
+  - Similar infrastructure maturity.
+- Possible regions include parts of the **Nordics**, **Texas (ERCOT)**, or **continental Europe** under crisis pricing regimes.

+---

+### 📉 7.
+Model Probabilistic Confidence

+- Quantify confidence levels for each signal (e.g., “75% chance DA > GPC yields profitable WD short”).
+- Use bootstrapping or Bayesian methods to model **uncertainty**.
+- Helps inform trader risk tolerance and strategy selection.

+---

+### 🧠 8.
+Build Explainable AI Layers

+- Auto-generate **explanations** for each trade signal:
+  > “DA price £93/MWh > GPC £85/MWh → Forecasted low wind → Expected WD reversion → Short Triggered”

+- Improves **transparency** for traders, risk teams, and desk managers.

+---

+### 🔄 9.
+Integrate Cross-Market Signals

+- Explore co-optimization opportunities:
+  - Gas → Power → EUA (carbon)
+  - Battery peaker vs gas peaker marginality
+  - UK Power vs TTF gas cross-commodity pricing logic

+- Enables the construction of a **multi-dimensional directional trading strategy**.

+---

+### 🧪 Final Note

+This paper does not aim to be a final trading model.
+It is a **conceptual and data-driven demonstration** that this correlation exists and **can be exploited** as part of a structured trading framework.
+The real value lies in building upon this with more data, richer features, and intelligent integration into real-time workflows.

+---